 EOS will launch with the EOS P 500 its newest polymer system at this year’s formnext in Frankfurt.
 The company will also showcase its latest and growing portfolio of additive manufacturing (AM) systems and software solutions, services and consulting at the show

 Dr. Adrian Keppler, Speaker of the Corporate Management (CEO) at EOS: “The AM market is currently experiencing enormous change as it continues to develop into a mainstream market leveraging a well-established technology.
 As a result, our customers are changing too.
-AM becomes part of existing production environment and will play a key role in the digitalization of manufacturing.
+AM becomes part of the existing production environment and will play a key role in the digitalization of manufacturing.
 Here, technology integration will be key over the coming years.”
 And he continues: “EOS additive manufacturing offers the key technology for advanced industrial production.
 Customers can rely on our profound and long-term experience, the largest installed system base in the market, our independence and our service and broadest consulting portfolio on the market.”

 EOS remains on course for continued growth.
 Today, the company has customers in 65 countries.
-It increased its turnover by 10 percent over the previous fiscal year 2015/2016 to an expected €345M, making it the third largest player in the still highly fragmented global AM industry.
+It increased its turnover by 10 percent over the previous fiscal year 2015/2016 to an expected €345M, making it the third-largest player in the still highly fragmented global AM industry.
 Over this period, EOS delivered around 450 systems worldwide.
 As such the worldwide installed base of EOS systems rose to around 3,000, representing approximately 51 percent polymer and 49 percent metal technology.
-As such, EOS also sees continuous increase of metal applications particularly for serial applications which is also reflected in the 94 EOS M 4-series metal systems installed to date.
+As such, EOS also sees a continuous increase of metal applications particularly for serial applications which is also reflected in the 94 EOS M 4-series metal systems installed to date.

 The business success is also reflected in continued growth facilities worldwide.
 In summer 2017, EOS moved production, training and parts of warehouse, quality, training and laboratories into an additional 9,000 sqm facility in Maisach near Krailling, Germany to ensure a continuous expansion of its production and training capacities.
 On a global level, the offices in both France and Singapore also grew.